-The increased infrastructure complexity of many global IT organisations is often due to a combination of acquisitions, globalisation and the addition of new products and services.
+The increased infrastructure complexity of many global IT organizations is often due to a combination of acquisitions, globalization and the addition of new products and services.
 This often leads to a significant amount of technical debt comprising a network of poorly integrated and at some times redundant systems.
 Many banks end up persisting with these outdated services even though they may only support a small customer base or a niche service.

 Moving from a fragmented patchwork of disparate systems and services to a more unified or connected IT framework has a number of business benefits, with improved operational resilience alone potentially justifying the risk and cost of enterprise level technological change.

 Accepting that this situation exists, the challenge is ensuring that there is a coherent understanding of the risks associated with the technical debt and its relative importance for attracting investment.
-Without this, technical debt can impede the implementation of new services and ultimately the realisation of value.
+Without this, technical debt can impede the implementation of new services and ultimately the realization of value.

 It is very unlikely that any organization will invest materially in enterprise level rationalization.
 That is why it is critical that enterprise architecture functions can clearly articulate a target position and inform a continuous path of course correction, ensuring the incremental resolution of technical debt.